Foodie: A Short, Dark Comedy Horror Film

 I was amused by one of the chaps who wants, rather as Curnonski did, all those years ago, to establish an eater's hierarchy of taste, not a chef's - but, despite this, he, and the others, accepted the Michelin star rating without question.
 It'd have been much more interesting if they'd thought that one had been graded to high, or too low.

 Sometimes I find that the reviews from critics versus the general audience are pretty close, and then there are those films in which the two different camps diverge wildly.
 Foodie seems to be one of those films.
 Well, apparently, according to the film, there are foodies those who are obsessed and wealthy enough to eat exclusively at the haute cuisine level restaurant.
 But there are also folks like myself who also appreciates good food and considers them self a "foodie".
 But I'm always looking for good food.
 It doesn't have to be in the rarified atmosphere of haute cuisine.
 For instance, I sat down last night with a takeout of burritos from a new food truck that recently has appeared in my San Francisco neighborhood.
-My three dogs were hanging out on their new beds that had arrived that day from a great online dog beds store I had discovered, Goodnight Dog.
+My three dogs were hanging out on their new beds that had arrived that day from a great store that sold dog beds online I had discovered, Good Night Dog.
 Love the name.
 The pooches are chillin' as I open up the containers that come with my order.
 All of a sudden three heads pop up and my little island of aromatic smells becomes crowded with three additional dogs.
 Little did I know I have three foodie fuzzies living with me.
 So I guess what I am saying, the "foodie" tag is in the eye of the beholder.
 People can be snobs about where they eat, perhaps for bragging rights.
 People can just celebrate exciting new tastes and flavors where ever they luck out finding a special eatery.
 I fall into the later, although I know some people who are the former.
 So take Foodie with a grain of salt and enjoy.

 Eryk Pruitt - Writer, Executive Producer